materiaraiding/materiaraiding-old/_ultimate/uwu.md

 The Ultima Weapon will spawn and use abilities absorbed from the primals.
 This includes a number of new mechanics.

 {: .important }
 During this phase Ultima will have a Duty Gauge bar that slowly fills up, this increases with Mechanics but also each death.
-When this bar fills ultima gains a massive Damage Up buff which will likely result in a wipe.
+When this bar fills Ultima gains a massive Damage Up buff which will likely result in a wipe.
 Increases by 4 with some mechanics and 4 for each death.

 - {% glossary Ultima %}, Massive raidbuster dealing extremely heavy magic damage.
 Must be mitigated via the use of a Tank LB3.
 - {% glossary Tank Purge %}, Heavy Raidwide Magic Damage.